d12frosted/elpa-mirror/melpa/ipp-readme.txt

 querying printer capabilities.
 More recent versions of the standard are called “IPP Everywhere”.

-You can find out whether a device is IPP-capable by trying to telnet to port
-631. If it accepts the connection it probably understands IPP.
-You then need to discover the path component of the URI, for example by reading the documentation or by analyzing DNS Service Discovery (Bonjour) network traffic.
+You can find out whether a device is IPP-capable by trying to telnet to port 631.
+If it accepts the connection it probably understands IPP.
+You then need to discover the path component of the URI, for example by reading the documentation, by looking through the menus via the front panel or its HTTP interface, or by analyzing DNS Service Discovery (Bonjour) network traffic.
 Tested or reported to work on the following devices:

   * Tektronix Phaser 750, with an URI of the form ipp://host:631/ (empty path component)

+  * TOSHIBA e-STUDIO3005A, with an URI of the form ipp://host:631/ (empty path component).

   * HP Laserjet 4000, with a path component of /ipp/port1.